thisdot/starter.dev/starters/deno-oak-denodb/README.md

 deno task show-docs
 ```

 The documentation is printed to standard out - it can be redirected to a file if necessary.
+All documentation is generated from JSDoc comments, and we've documented some utility functions and the API handlers as an example

 ### Generating TypeScript files from GraphQL schema